MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-3.0/PSDesiredStateConfiguration/Invoke-DscResource.md

 ## NOTES

-- Previously, Windows PowerShell 5.1 resources ran under System context unless specified with user context using the key **PsDscRunAsCredential**.
+- In Windows PowerShell 5.1 resources ran under the System context unless specified with user context using the key **PsDscRunAsCredential**.
 In PowerShell 7.0, Resources run in the user's context, and **PsDscRunAsCredential** is no longer supported.
-Previous configurations using this key will throw an exception.
+Using this key causes the cmdlet to throw an exception.

 - As of PowerShell 7, `Invoke-DscResource` no longer supports invoking WMI DSC resources.
 This includes the **File** and **Log** resources in **PSDesiredStateConfiguration**.